BG3-Community-Library-Team/bg3-community/Tutorials/ScriptExtender/ImGui-and-You/Dear-ImGui.md

 To begin, we'll need to introduce a CollapsingHeader into on of our objects.
 Which one we add components to is now entirely up to you.

-If you looked at the documentation of the ExtIdeHelpers.lua file, you might also already know how to add one if you look at how the function was named.
+If you have looked at the documentation of the ExtIdeHelpers.lua file, you might also already know how to add one if you look at how the function was named.
 Just like the other ones, we will start with an ``:`` ,type ``Add`` and then the ``component`` we want to add.

 ```lua